Visiting a Courthouse

 - A "language line" at the clerk's office to assist limited English proficient (LEP) people;

-- Information on how to find a lawyer and legal assistance.
+- Information on how to find a lawyer and legal assistance, including free legal assistance.

 Court clerks are dedicated to providing the best possible service to the public, but clerks and other Judicial Branch employees not allowed to give legal advice.

-Brief, free consultation with a volunteer lawyer is available for individuals who cannot afford a lawyer at some courthouses.
-For dates, locations, and more information, see Courthouse Assistance Projects.
+Brief, free consultation with a volunteer lawyer is available for individuals who cannot afford a lawyer in divorce, child custody, and related matter through the Volunteer Lawyers Project (VLP) CourtHouse Assistance Project.
+For more information, see the web page on the VLP website here: https://www.vlp.org/about/#family.

 If you are coming for a court case